+Website

-After 40 fantastic years, we unveiled a redesigned and bilingual website to accompany our new name!
-Our rebranding brought a whole new section of hearing health information to our website.
-Making the website bilingual and adding the hearing health information was part of our goal to make our website accessible to hearing health professionals, and also become a resource hub for anyone else in need of information.
-Although we provide services to the anglophone community, launching the bilingual website in October drew 12% of our page views to the French side of the site.
-Our hearing health information page drew 51 of our total page views, which was 6,174, and the French hearing health information page drew 31 page views.
-Overall we had 252 Returning Visitors and 1,872 New Visitors, which means that we reached almost 2,000 new people who had never visited our website before.
+After 40 fantastic years, we unveiled a direction of Hear Québec. redesigned and bilingual website to accompany our new name!
+Our rebranding brought a whole We strived to accommodate our diverse new section of hearing health information to our membership by diversifying our means of website.
+Making the website bilingual and adding communications.
+This year we had a special the hearing health information was part of our full-colour 40-page 40th Anniversary edition of goal to make our website accessible to hearing our HEARHEAR Magazine where we showcased health professionals, and also become a resource interviews with some of the integral founders hub for anyone else in need of information. who had been with our organization from the Although we provide services to the anglophone start and others who have come along the way community, launching the bilingual website in and helped make us into what we are today.
+Over October drew 12% of our page views to the the next year, we will continue to assess our French side of the site.
+Our hearing health communication methods and goals through our information page drew 51 of our total page views, re-defined and updated communication stratewhich was 6,174, and the French hearing health gic plan. information page drew 31 page views.
+Overall we had 252 Returning Visitors and 1,872 New Visitors, which means that we reached almost 2.000 new people who had never visited our website before.
 This is the first year we have started tracking and reporting website analytics.
-This upcoming year, it is our goal to create a communication plan that includes website analytics and sets goals for information we want to track and why.
-Having a more comprehensive idea regarding the analytics and their meaning to us as an organization will be an important aspect of our upcoming strategic plan for the future direction of Hear Québec.
+New Visitor Returning Visitor This upcoming year, it is our goal to create a 11.7% 88.3% communication plan that includes website analytics and sets goals for information we want to track and why.
+Having a more comprehensive

+Engagement:

+idea regarding the analytics and their meaning to us as an organization will be an important aspect of our upcoming strategic plan for the future

+Outreach

+Outreach has two main goals: